bradford-hamilton/Ruby-On-Quails/guides/source/action_controller_overview.md

 end
 ```

-In order for this example to work, you have to add the PDF MIME type to Rails.
+In order for this example to work, you have to add the PDF MIME type to Quails.
 This can be done by adding the following line to the file `config/initializers/mime_types.rb`:

 ```ruby
 Mime::Type.register "application/pdf", :pdf